 For those mothers have passed away, it is their sacred duty to visit the Mata Tirtha Ponds, a sacred pilgrimage spot about 8 km southwest of Kathmandu, just off the Thankot road.
 The rituals there are usually associated with a holy bath of one of the two adjacent ponds, followed by a Shraddha (annual rites performed in honor of the dead.)

 In Hinduism, Naag (the divine serpent) is glorified as the provider of rain.
-Naag is worshipped to provide a good harvest during the monsoon season, and Naag Panchami, the fifth day of the bright lunar fortnight, is set aside for worshipping serpents.
+Naag is worshiped to provide a good harvest during the monsoon season, and Naag Panchami, the fifth day of the bright lunar fortnight, is set aside for worshiping serpents.
 Devotees on this day paste pictures of Naag over their doorways with cow-dung.
 As part of the rituals to propitiate the divine serpents, milk, their favorite drink is offered to the pictures.
 Failure to appease them may invite droughts and disaster in the days ahead.

 Devotees also throng Taudaha, a pond six kilometers to the south of Kathmandu.
 There they worship Karkotak Naag, the serpent-king.
 Karkotak moved to this dwelling when Manjushree drained the lake that used to cover the Valley.
 Pilgrims also visit the rural Newar Township of Dhapakhyo in Lalitpur, where at Ngadha, they pay homage to the serpent-gods.